mblajek/Mbn/README.txt

 Mbn (Multi-byte number) Library

-Library for PHP and JS to do calculations with any precision and correct (half-up) rounding
+Library for PHP and JS to do calculations with any precision and correct (half-up/away-from-zero) rounding

 Project page: https://mbn.li